The User Role accessing the KLC endpoint must have the following access rights:

 1. Setup an account that is whitelisted in AA so you don’t lock yourself out of your VSA.
 (Or just make sure our account is active and whitelisted so we can get in if you lock yourself out.)

-2. In the AA module, remove the AuthAnvil SAS URL.
+2. In the AA module, replace the current info in the AuthAnvil SAS URL with this: https://localhost/AuthAnvil/sas.asmx

 3. In the AA module, check the box for Disable Two Factor Auth during Kaseya server logons.